How To Pick A Doctor (Or Break Up With One)

 This article comes from Life Kit's Be A Powerful Patient.
 For more like this, check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
 Sign up for the newsletter and follow @NPRLifeKit on Twitter.

 It's worth it to get this relationship right.
 Your primary care doctor is your first point of contact in the health care system, someone who knows the full you — not just your kidneys or your heart.
-They're there to help prevent you from getting sick, and guide you through a complicated network of hospitals and specialists if you do become ill.
+The doctor is there to help prevent you from getting sick and guide you through a complicated network of hospitals and specialists if you do become ill.

 And research shows that having a primary care doctor you feel comfortable with can be critical to your well-being.
-A 2005 paper by Johns Hopkins pediatrician Barbara Starfield found that robust relationships with primary care providers help prevent illness and death, and can help reduce racial and socioeconomic health disparities.
+A 2005 paper by Johns Hopkins pediatrician Barbara Starfield found that robust relationships with primary care providers help prevent illness and death and can help reduce racial and socioeconomic health disparities.

 Shop around

 A good place to start your search for a primary care provider is the directory of in-network doctors that your health insurance provides.
-By the way, your primary care provider doesn't have to be a doctor — you can also work with a nurse practitioner or physician assistant — both of these types of clinicians are fully qualified to handle your care.
+By the way, your primary care provider doesn't have to be a doctor — you can also work with a nurse practitioner or physician assistant; both of these types of clinicians are fully qualified to handle your care.

 You can call around to different offices and make preliminary appointments with different providers, so you can get a sense of which ones you like.
-This kind of doctor shopping is common when expectant parents interview different pediatricians — totally OK for grownups, too!
+This kind of doctor shopping is common when expectant parents interview different pediatricians — totally OK for grown-ups, too!

 If you don't have insurance, don't give up.
-Many community health centers see uninsured patients for free or for a sliding-scale fee.
+Many community health centers see uninsured patients free or for a sliding-scale fee.
 To find one, search online for "federally qualified health centers" near you.

-Know your needs: Convenience vs. complexity
+Know your needs: convenience vs. complexity

 As you start to narrow your search, Manning recommends asking yourself some questions about what kind of patient you are.